-The Heads of the Internal Audit function and Actuarial function are professionally independent and report directly to the Board of Directors.
-Compliance and Risk management functions are carried out due to the limited size of the company from two Board members.
+The Heads of the Compliance function, Internal Audit function and Actuarial function are professionally independent and report directly to the Board of Directors.
+The Risk management function is carried out due to the limited size of the company from a Board member.
 Conflicts of interest are nevertheless not considered to be relevant as all important decisions are always taken on the level of the overall Board of Directors.
 For the Actuarial function and Internal Audit function personnel leasing agreements exist with Grazer Wechselseitige Versicherung AG.